-Classification should be in line with the factor "knowledge of the TOE" used to calculate an attack potential in the state-of-the-art document APPLICATION OF ATTACK POTENTIAL TO SMARTCARDS.
+Hereby, the classification is in line with the factor "knowledge of the TOE" used to calculate an attack potential in the state-of-the-art document APPLICATION OF ATTACK POTENTIAL TO SMARTCARDS AND SIMILAR DEVICES.

 A level of protection in accordance with the developer's classification policy should be associated with each asset.